alzulas/Wikipedia-tool/README.md

 This is a capstone project started for completion of the Data Incubator bootcamp.

 This website shows what items from wikipedia's most controversaial pages are most likely to be reverted.
-Please see the other repository for more information about the future work here, or the websites about page for more information about the project. https://wikipedia-tool.herokuapp.com/about
+Please see the other repository for more information about the future work on this project, or the website's about page for more information about the project. https://wikipedia-tool.herokuapp.com/about